cybersagittarius/service-exchange-platform-finalProject/client/README.md

 # "master" is the main branch on Github by default.
 Do not commit directly to the master.

+# any fronend codes are inside the client folder, any backend codes are outside the client folder

 # happy coding

 # Getting Started with Create React App